Treri/gulp-scriptcss/README.md

 use javascript to insert css to html head

 ### options
-- main <String|Array>, which file do you want to add `window.addStyle` function.
+- main, type: String or Array, which file do you want to add `window.addStyle` function.
-- cssdir <String|Array>, cssdirs to find css files
+- cssdir, type: String or Array, cssdirs to find css files
-- specials <Object>, some files have special conditons
+- specials, type: Object, some files have special conditons

 ### example
 ```js